wentaoli-92/wentaoli-92.github.io/prospective-students.md

 <main class="academic-main" markdown="1">

+## Supervised Students

+- **Junhua Zhang** — PhD student at the University of Technology Sydney.
+He is currently a Professor at Northeastern University, China.

+- **Mingyu Yang** — PhD student at the Hong Kong University of Science and Technology (Guangzhou).
+He is currently working at DeepSeek.

+- **Maolin Cai** — Master's student at Chongqing University.
+He is currently pursuing a PhD at the Hong Kong Polytechnic University.

+- **Weizhe Chen** — Undergraduate student at Chongqing University.

 ## Prospective Students

 I am looking for highly motivated PhD students, including CSC Joint PhD candidates, to join me at the University of Leicester.
 Our work focuses on cutting-edge research in graph data processing, graph mining, and vector databases.